HiraKamal/OS-Project/SortAlgo/README.md

-#Comparison between threads and processes through sorting algorithm
+# Comparison between threads and processes through sorting algorithm

-##Description
+## Description
 This project is mainly to show the difference between threads and processes in terms of execution time.

+## Prerequiste
+- C language
+- Data Structures.
+- Basic understanding of process and threads.

 ## Installation
 1. Provide the input file.